PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 The name of the selected context is displayed, it can be:
 - All shops
-- A shop group name
+- A shop group name (can be added / edited in Advanced parameters > Multistore)
-- A shop name
+- A shop name (can be added in Advanced parameters > Multistore)

 **User acceptance test**